cdaylward/libappc/README.md

 Included 3rd party libraries/headers (subject to change):

 * JSON parsing is performed by Niels Lohmann's library which is licensed under the MIT license.
+* Image retrieval is performed by libcurl which is licensed under the MIT license.
 * Image extraction is performed by libarchive which is licensed under the BSD 2-Clause license.